 The foremost climb period for summiting Mount Everest is April and May.
 So, if you’re excited to have the chance to meet mountaineers and observe the vibrant tent capital at the base of Everest, spring is the prime opportunity.

 By October, there is less chance of mud on the trails following the summer monsoons.
 Plus, the air is particularly transparent with fewer clouds and heat haze, which means the outline of the surrounding peaks are even sharper.
-However, there’s always a chance of weather in the mountains and at high altitude: Snow can potentially dust the ground at any time of year, so be prepared for cold temperatures, no matter the season.
+However, there’s always a chance of harsh weather in the mountains and at high altitudes: Snow can potentially dust the ground at any time of year, so be prepared for cold temperatures, no matter the season.

 If you choose to travel solo and decline to have a tour operator manage your entrance tickets and permits, make sure to reserve your own.
-Current regulations (which are subject to change) is that Sagarmatha National Park requires an entry fee (3,000 Nepalese rupees, which is about €23), that can be paid at the Tourist Service Center located at Bhrikutimandap, Kathmandu.
+Current regulations (which are subject to change) are that Sagarmatha National Park requires an entry fee (3,000 Nepalese rupees, which is about €23), that can be paid at the Tourist Service Center located at Bhrikutimandap, Kathmandu.